kakumanivrn/competitor_watch/README.md

 ###How the code knows your compititor's Website link and Facebook page?
 No, it does not know.
-So you need to give their site domain and also facebook in sites.txt file in the format:<br/>
+So you need to give their site domain and also facebook page username in sites.txt file.
+Each line contains one company, if you keep 10 lines you can review 10 companies info at a time.
+The format is :<br/>
 sitename1.com--facebookPageUsername1<br/>
 sitename2.com--facebookPageUsername2<br/>
 sitename3.com--facebookPageUsername3<br/>